shadowsocks/shadowsocks-qt5/README.md

 - `qt5-qtbase` >= 5.2
 - `qrencode` (or `libqrencode` in Debian/Ubuntu)
 - `libQtShadowsocks` (`libqtshadowsocks` in Debian/Ubuntu)
-- `botan = 1.10.x` (`libbotan1.10` in Debian/Ubuntu)
+- `botan >= 1.10` (`libbotan1.10` in Debian/Ubuntu)

 #### Fedora/Red Hat Enterprise Linux ####

-The Copr build RPM for Fedora 20, 21, rawhide and RHEL6, RHEL7.
-If you're using other RHEL-based distributions such as CentOS, you can just use the EPEL repo in Copr.
+The Copr builds RPMs for Fedora 20, 21, rawhide and RHEL 7.
+If you're using other RHEL-based distributions such as CentOS and Scientific Linux, you can just use the EPEL repo in Copr.

 You can enable the repo via `dnf`: